getfem/getfem/doc/sphinx/source/userdoc/appendixB.rst

   ppi = getfem::int_method_descriptor("name of method");

-where ``"name of method"`` is a string to be choosen among the existing methods.
+where ``"name of method"`` is a string to be chosen among the existing methods.

 The program ``integration`` located in the ``tests`` directory lists and checks the degree of each integration method.